Rescaling Confidence: What Scale Design Reveals About LLM Metacognition: Conclusion

-Our experiments reveal three consistent patterns across six models and three datasets.
-First, scale granularity strongly influences metacognitive signal quality: the $[0,20]$ scale consistently yields higher $meta\text{-}d'$ and $M_{ratio}$ than the standard $[0,100]$ scale.
-Second, models exhibit limited adaptability to scale boundaries—moderate shifts are tolerated, but aggressive compression leads to systematic degradation as confidence reports cluster near ceiling values.
-Third, round-number preference is persistent and largely independent of scale design, with models favoring multiples of five even under irregular ranges.

-These patterns suggest that verbalized confidence is produced through token-level selection rather than through a continuous internal estimate mapped onto a numerical scale.
-Under the $[0,100]$ format, many high-frequency round-number tokens (e.g., 90, 95, 100) act as attractors during generation.
-Restricting the scale to $[0,20]$ reduces the number of competing anchors while preserving sufficient resolution for coarse uncertainty discrimination.
-Boundary shifting fails for a similar reason: models treat numbers primarily as lexical tokens rather than as semantic bounds of a scale.
-This interpretation aligns with prior observations that token frequency distributions shape numeric outputs in language models \citep{zhao2021calibrate, shaki2023cognitive}.

-Based on these findings, we recommend three practices when eliciting verbalized confidence from LLMs: \textit{\textbf{ (1) consider using a $[0,20]$ scale as an alternative to the standard $[0,100]$ format}}, as this scale consistently yielded higher metacognitive efficiency than the standard $[0,100]$ format across all models and tasks in our experiments; \textit{\textbf{ (2) report $meta\text{-}d'$ alongside ECE}}, since ECE becomes unreliable under highly discretized confidence distributions; and \textit{\textbf{ (3) inspect empirical confidence distributions before interpreting calibration metrics}}.
+We present the first systematic study of confidence scale design as an experimental variable in LLM evaluation.
+Across six models and three datasets, we show that verbalized confidence is severely discretized under the standard $[0,100]$ scale, that a $[0,20]$ scale consistently yields higher metacognitive efficiency, that aggressive boundary compression degrades performance, and that round-number preference persists even under irregular ranges.
+Based on these findings, we recommend three practices: (1) use a $[0,20]$ scale as an alternative to the standard $[0,100]$ format; (2) report $meta\text{-}d'$ alongside ECE, since ECE becomes unreliable under highly discretized distributions; and (3) inspect empirical confidence distributions before interpreting calibration metrics.
+Confidence scale design is often treated as a neutral reporting choice, our results show it is not.

-In conclusion, confidence scale design is often treated as a neutral reporting choice, yet it substantially affects the quality of verbalized uncertainty in LLMs.
-Our results show that simple changes to scale design can either improve or degrade the metacognitive signal, suggesting that confidence elicitation should be treated as a first-class experimental variable.